Rustam Emomali: Political succession speculations

 Rustam Emomali's rapid career growth and his appointments to a number of different senior government positions has fueled speculations that he was being prepared to succeed his father as the leader of Tajikistan.
 Rustam Emomali attends all key international summits in the country and accompanies his father during his frequent tours around the country.

 On 22 May 2016, a nationwide referendum approved a number of changes to the country's constitution.
 One of the key amendments reduced the minimum eligibility age for presidential candidates from 35 to 30, effectively enabling Rustam Emomali to succeed his father in office after 2017.

 Personal life

 Rustam Emomali is the oldest son of Tajikistan's president, Emomali Rahmon.
 He has eight siblings, including a younger brother, Somon.
 He got married in 2009 to a daughter of a well-connected entrepreneur who owns a number of food-processing enterprises.
 The couple has three children, two sons and a daughter.

-Rustam's elder sister, Ozoda Rahmon, is the Presidential chief of staff and a former senator.
+Rustam's elder sister, Ozoda Rahmon, is the Presidential chief of staff and a former senator in the National Assembly.
 One of his other sisters, Zarina Rahmon, was a deputy head of Orienbank, appointed in January 2017.